 * * *

-If your puppy doesn't improve overall after he poops, crawls away from the nest and feels cold to the touch, it's time to call the vet.
+If your puppy doesn't improve overall after he poops, crawls away from the nest and feels cold to the touch, it's time to get to a vet pronto.